jim-ardiansyah/cecs-101-design-your-career-design-your-degree/module-9/influence-decisions-data-ai-julius.md

-# Assignment: Influence Decisions with Data and AI
-### Simulation using Julius AI
+# Assignment: Influence Decisions with Data and AI using Julius AI

 ## Purpose